- Public Works

 The Town of Narragansett’s solid waste and residential recycling ordinance mandates the separation of recyclable materials from solid waste by all residents of the town, including those in single family and all types of multi-unit dwellings and complexes.
 It also requires commercial haulers who collect or transport solid waste and/or recyclable materials to apply for and obtain an annual license.
 In addition, all haulers serving residential accounts must provide recycling collection as an integral part of their residential subscription service.

 The main goal of the ordinance is to help the Town of Narragansett meet or exceed a municipal recycling rate of 35% and solid waste diversion rate of 50% as set by RIGL 23-18.9-1 in an effort to extend the life of the central landfill in Johnston.
-The Rhode Island Resource Recovery Corporation published their 2014 rates in early April of 2015 showing that, for the second year, Narragansett met the mandate requirement with a recycling rate of 39.3%.
-Our diversion rate of 40.4% still leaves room for improvement to reach the 50% goal.
-While these rates certainly show progress, the Town still has work to do to sustain our recycling rate above 35% and to improve our overall diversion rate.
-Cooperation and compliance on the part of the haulers and residents is vital to achieve this goal.
+The Rhode Island Resource Recovery Corporation published their 2020 rates in early April of 2021 showing that, Narragansett's overall recycling rate was 40.3% above the required 35% recycling rate!
+Our solid waste diversion rate of 47% still leaves room for slight improvement to reach the 50% solid waste diversion goal.
+Cooperation and compliance on the part of the haulers and residents has been vital to surpass solid waste and recycling goals!

 For the latest report on Recycling in Narragansett click here.